Table of Contents

 The seeds contain volatile oil, the principal constituents of the volatile oil are cineol, terpineol, terpinene, limonene, sabinene, and terpineol in the form of formic and acetic acids.

-An analysis of the cardamom shows that it has carbohydrates, moisture, protein, ether extract, volatile oil, crude fiber, calcium, phosphorus, and iron.
+An analysis of cardamom shows that it has carbohydrates, moisture, protein, ether extract, volatile oil, crude fiber, calcium, phosphorus, and iron.

 Types of Cardamom